H-E-L-P/dmu_products/dmu0/dmu0_HSC/readme.md

 Some columns are associated to a column with the same name with *_isnull* added.
 For float columns, we've set their content to NaN when the value of the isnull column is true and we removed the isnull column.

+On 2017-06-20, the data was updated with a new extraction containing more aperture fluxes (for aperture correction).
+The SQL queries above were not updated.